-INTERNS (1 st year Residents) UPPER LEVEL RESIDENTS HOSPITAL Admissions All hospital admissions are seen at the time of admission by the resident and in a timely manner by the on call supervising physician/dentist.
-Same as for first year residents except patients admitted to the non- intensive medical floor after 10 PM may, at the discretion of the on call supervising physician, be seen the following morning by the supervising physician.
-Consultations Consultations are seen at the time of admission by the resident and in a timely manner by the on call supervising physician/dentist.
-Same as for first year residents except consults after 10 PM may, at the discretion of the on call supervising physician, be seen the following morning by the supervising physician.
+INTERNS (1 st year Residents) UPPER LEVEL RESIDENTS HOSPITAL Admissions All hospital admissions are seen at the time of admission by the resident and in a timely manner by the on eallon-call supervising physician/dentist.
+Same as for first year residents except patients admitted to the non- intensive medical floor after 10 PM may, at the discretion of the on callon-call supervising physician, be seen the following morning by the supervising physician.

+Consultations Consultations are seen at the time of admission by the resident and in a timely manner by the on callon-call supervising physician/dentist Same as for first year residents except consults after 10 PM may, at the discretion of the on eallon-call supervising physician, be seen the following morning by the supervising physician.
 DAILY PROGRESS NOTES All patients must have a daily resident progress note and supervision attending note.
 Same as for first year residents.

-DISCHARGES All discharges are seen on the day of discharge by resident and the on call supervising physician/dentist.
+DISCHARGES All discharges are seen on the day of discharge by resident and the on eallon-call supervising physician/dentist.
 Same as for first year residents.
 Emergency Room Patients All patients are seen by the resident and supervising physician/dentist 1 .
-All patients to be admitted from the Emergency Department are seen initially by the resident, then by the on call supervising physician.
-For patients admitted, same as for first year.
-Patients not admitted may, at the discretion of the on call supervising physician, be reviewed by phone.
-Intensive Care Unit/Cardiac Care Unit All admissions and transfers to the ICU/CCU are seen by the resident and on call supervising physician within four (4) hours, consistent with the Medical Staff Policy & Plans.
+All patients to be admitted from the Emergency Department are seen initially by the resident, then by the on callon-call supervising physician.
+For patients admitted, same as for first yearPatients not admitted may, at the discretion of the on eallon-call supervising physician, be reviewed by phone.
+INTENSIVE CARE UNIT/CARDIAC CARE UNIT All admissions and transfers to the ICU/CCU are seen by the resident and on call supervising physician within four (4) hours, consistent with the Medical Staff Policy & Plans.
 Same as for first year residents.
 Labor and Delivery All resident activities are supervised by a Medical Staff Member with appropriate privileges or senior resident certified in Electronic Fetal Monitoring.
 Deliveries are directly supervised by a Medical Staff Member with appropriate privileges.
 All resident activities are supervised by a Medical Staff Member with appropriate privileges.
-Orders Orders written by the resident are reviewed by the on call supervising physician/dentist on a daily basis.
-Same as for first year residents.
-Procedures A qualified and privileged member of the medical staff supervises procedures performed by the resident.
+Orders Orders written by the resident are reviewed by the on callon-call supervising physician/dentist on a daily basis.
 Same as for first year residents.